zvector/fate/README.md

 > Sets the context in which all executed callbacks will be called after the deferral is resolved.
 Context may be overwritten any number of times prior to the deferral's resolution; if not specified, the context defaults to the deferral itself.
 After resolution, the context is frozen; subsequent calls to `as` have no effect.

+`given( Array args )`

+> Preloads resolution arguments in an unresolved deferral.
+Analogous to `as()` for the resolution context.
+Will be overridden if arguments are included with a call to one of the _resolver_ methods.

 _resolver_`( arguments... )`

 > Resolves the deferral to the associated resolution substate, executing all registered callbacks for the corresponding queue, now and in the future, in the context specified previously via `as()`, with arguments supplied here as `arguments...`.